Rent safe and private dog parks hosted by locals

 Dog Enrichment

-Dog Exercise Calculator: How Much Exercise Does Your Dog Need? thumbnail
+Daily Exercise Calculator: How Much Exercise Does Your Dog Need? thumbnail

 But exactly how much exercise does your dog really need?
 While it’s important that every dog has the opportunity to move their body, not all breeds and temperaments have the same physical activity requirements.
+And not all pet parents have the same opportunities to let our pups stretch their legs.

 We’ve put together everything you need to know to figure out your dog’s ideal exercise amount and intensity.
-Let’s dive into our dog exercise calculator!

 Exercise is important — but remember to balance mental activities, too